Germinating the seeds

 Over about 40% humidity is recommended.
 If the humidity drops too low indoors, consider using an ultrasonic humidifier, which you can get at home improvement stores or thrift shops.

-Fertilizing -- Feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- The first 3 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
 Or continue feeding weekly with dilute liquid fertilizer.

 It's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone, or your plant may need more nitrogen fertilizer.